 Things don’t necessarily go downhill once you get beyond the R8’s engine, but with the removal of the propshaft, front driveshafts and centre and front differentials there is a distinct change in character between the rear-driven R8 and its quattro brother.
 Audi’s Dynamic Steering is standard fit across the range, but in the rear-driver you need to turn in earlier than you are possibly expecting, and with less pace, to get the nose tucked in to avoid a period of mid-corner vagueness that will require more lock to be added when your brain is saying you should be winding it off and applying some throttle.

 It’s not all A-stars, however, because the rear-drive R8 comes equipped with steel springs and passive dampers, with no option to specify Audi’s Magnetic Ride hardware.
-It means the car feels unsettled more often than not, with a spring rate that feels too soft (despite Audi’s claim it’s been stiffened) and a set of dampers that feel too stiff and unforgiving and lacking in bandwidth.
+As confirmed on some of the more challenging roads of the Pennines during 2022's evo Car of the Year test, the car feels unsettled more often than not, with a spring rate that feels too soft (despite Audi’s claim it’s been stiffened) and a set of dampers that feel too stiff and unforgiving and lacking in bandwidth.
 At low to medium speeds the car doesn’t settle and has a ride quality that’s nowhere near compliant enough to be useful on UK roads.
 It’s all very different to its predecessor, which enjoyed the suppleness and quiet ride of its quattro brother.